Welcome to 2021, or 2020.2

 Trumpus brazenly tried to force Georgia Secretary of State Brad Raffensperger to flip the election results.
 Was Trumpus, knowing that the conversation was being recorded, unconsciously attempting once again to destroy himself?
 In another example of a broken clock being right twice a day, Raffensperger refused, instantly becoming a hero to liberals.
 Greg Palast, however, reminds us that Raffensperger had been at the very center of massive voter suppression, “misleading a federal court to keep 198,000 Georgians from voting” in the run-off.
 Palast also points out that the Georgia Repubs were working directly with provocateur extremists who went on to lead the riot in Washington.

 But the faithful found themselves in a bind (one that Black people are very familiar with): if the other side had stolen their democracy, was there any point in voting?
 Trumpus helped out (“We’re all victims here.”)
 The night before the election he told a Georgia crowd, “The deck’s stacked against you.
 They’re cheating and stealing it.
 Go vote anyway.”
 Marjorie Taylor Greene, congresswoman for Northwest Georgia and noted QAnon sympathizer, was equally vocal about the “fix.”
 The result?
-Her heavily Republican area became the worst-performing area of the...
+Her heavily Republican area became the worst-performing area of the entire state.
 Perhaps there is a God.

 Once again, people of color saved the day.
 But there was a deeper issue to be learned from this madness.
 Throughout the campaign, Biden and most the leading Dems had steered clear of any possible accusations of “socialism.”
 Then came December and the debate over pandemic stimulus checks.
 Keaton Weiss writes: